Monday, April 25, 2011

 Sightings (by me): Rare

-In flight (that I have seen): March (longer, I'm sure)
+In flight (that I have seen): March - July

 On the way back to Khon Kaen from Kanchanaburi, I made a quick visit to Nakhon Nayok.
 The first two waterfalls I arrived at were completely dry (then again I shouldn't choose March to hunt for dragonflies!).
 Finally, I arrived at Nang Rong Waterfall, which had a decent amount of water running through it.
-Within 2 minutes, I spotted a small teneral male, which I thought was Tetrathemis platyptera, which I have seen numerous times before.
+Within two minutes, I spotted a small teneral male, which I thought was Tetrathemis platyptera, which I have seen numerous times before.
 It was only when got closer that I noticed it was something different.
 It was a slow mover and I was even able to catch it with my fingers, in order to take photos, before I released him safely.
 I looked on the Internet and thought it was Idionyx thailandica, a new species for me.
 This was confirmed by Noppadon Makbun.
+I have since seen this species in Chiang Mai and Phitsanulok, though still don't have good photos!

 The male